Atlanta Child Injury Attorneys

 - Playground injuries.
 An improperly maintained playground can cause injuries from damaged equipment or unsafe landing surfaces.
 Even on well-maintained playgrounds, watching children carefully is key in preventing injuries.

 - Poisoning.
-Children under age six are particularly at risk for unintentional poisoning because they do not understand the dangers of certain household chemicals.
+Kids under age six are particularly at risk for unintentional poisoning because they do not understand the dangers of certain household chemicals.
 Teens also face the risk of poisoning.